vrchatapi/VRChatPython/README.md

-# VRChatPython
+# VRCpy

-A Python library for the VRChat API.
+API wrapper for the VRChat API

-Feel free to make commits and push requests!
+Planned to support both synchronous and asynchronous structures